netrisai/docs/switch-agent-installation.rst

   onie-nos-install http://repo.netris.ai/repo/Edgecore-SONiC_20210917_063104_ec202012_172.bin

-Default username/password
+Default username/password:

 ``admin/YourPaSsWoRd``

 Configure the OOB Management IP Address
 ---------------------------------------
-Configure out of band management IP address, and in case Netris Controller is not in the same OOB network then configure a route to Netris Controller.
+Configure out-of-band management IP address, and in case Netris Controller is not in the same OOB network then configure a route to Netris Controller.
 No default route or other IP addresses should be configured.

 .. code-block:: shell-session